Plates, Shoreditch

 Itadaki Zen | King’s Cross

 There’s few things a trip to Japanese vegan eatery Itadaki Zen can’t fix.
 As the name suggests (itadaki means ‘to receive food’, and zen means ‘to fix’), the restaurant was built from a belief in the medicinal value of plants and plant-based food, both for your body and for your mind.
 And so, from their clean-cut wooden space in King’s Cross, they serve up a menu of all vegan Japanese dishes like their vegetable spring rolls, homemade kimchi, and mixed vegetable tempura.
-For drinks they have a very select number of wines and beer, as well as Baekse-ju, a fermented rice-based drink boasting an impressive ten different oriental herbs.
+For drinks they have a very select number of wines and beer, as well as baekse-ju, an alcoholic rice-based drink boasting an impressive ten different oriental herbs.
 Sounds like it’s basically good for you.

-Details: 139 King’s Cross Road, WC1X 9BJ | No bookings
+Details: 139 King’s Cross Road, WC1X 9BJ | Book a table at Itadaki Zen

 The Gallery Café | Bethnal Green

-gallery cafe vegan restaurants london
+gallery vegan cafe

 An independent, charity-run vegan cafe where – in addition to serving a selection of homemade wraps, salads and sandwiches, Nude espresso, baked goods and a rotating list of house specials – they host spoken word gigs; live music nights; book launches; film screenings and a number of other events.
 Which are also vegan.